Theeep/FlappyAgent/README.md

 # FlappyAgent
-An agent that utilizes various reinforcement learning methods to play Flappy Bird
+An agent that utilizes various reinforcement learning methods to play Flappy Bird.
+Made for a Machine Learning class at Reykjavik University